-Positive Behaviour Support (PBS) approaches are based on a set of overarching values.
+PBS approaches are based on a set of overarching values.
 These values include the commitment to providing support that promotes inclusion, choice, participation and equality of opportunity.
-Behaviour that challenges usually happens for a reason and may be the person's only way of communicating an unmet need.
+Behaviour of concern usually happens for a reason and may be the person's only way of communicating an unmet need.
 PBS helps us understand the reason for the behaviour so we can better meet people's needs, enhance their quality of life and reduce the likelihood that the behaviour will happen.

-We aim to help children develop the skills they need to manage their own behaviour and therefore good behaviour patterns are taught, encouraged and rewarded.
+We aim to help children develop the skills they need to manage their own behaviour and get their needs met in a less harmful way.